JorgeFigueroaDerevo/JorgeFigueroaDerevo/README.md

-- 👋 Hi, I’m @JorgeFigueroaDerevo
+@JorgeFigueroaDerevo
-- 👀 I’m interested in Data Analytics, Data Science and Coding.
+Director of Data Science at Derevo and EVO Analytics.

+I’m interested in data analytics, data science, big bata, algorithms, embedded systems, coding and teaching those willing to learn.

 <!---
 JorgeFigueroaDerevo/JorgeFigueroaDerevo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.